Emuellombaard/machine_learing_internship/README.md

 - Frequently check out your training and test error.

-Also, I am new to this and am stil learning.
+Also, I am new to this and am still learning.

-I find trhe field of Machine Learning very interesting and I will continue posting new projects and things I learn and go along.
+I find the field of Machine Learning very interesting and I will continue posting new projects and things I learn and go along.